 When your kidneys fail to perform their normal functions, you may need treatments like dialysis to prevent life-threatening complications.
-The board-certified Nephrologist, Sowmya Puthalapattu, MD, at Kingwood Kidney Associates, specialize in kidney disease and dialysis.
-To learn more about the life-saving treatment for kidney failure, contact the office in Kingwood, Texas, by phone or book an appointment online today.
+The board-certified Nephrologists, Sowmya Puthalapattu, MD, and Chinonye Ogbonnaya-Odor, MD, at Kingwood Kidney Associates, specialize in kidney disease and dialysis.
+To learn more about the life-saving treatment for kidney failure, contact the office in Humble, Texas, by phone or book an appointment online today.

 Dialysis is a treatment for kidney failure.
 Your kidneys perform many vital functions, including maintaining blood mineral balance and making various hormones.
 However, your kidney’s primary function is to remove waste and fluid from your blood to make urine.

 When your kidneys fail and no longer perform this vital function, waste and fluid build up in your body, creating an imbalance that may be toxic and deadly.

 Dialysis is a medical treatment that removes waste and fluid from your blood to restore balance and prevent life-threatening health complications.

 You need dialysis if you have end-stage renal failure, which occurs when you lose 85-90% of kidney function.
 In most cases, kidney function declines over time due to damage to the organ.
 The gradual loss of kidney function is called chronic kidney disease.

 The experienced team at Kingwood Kidney Associates specializes in the care of chronic kidney disease and develops treatment plans aimed at preserving kidney function and preventing kidney failure.